-The Foolish Messenger
+The Robbery and the Foolish Messenger

-Isaac Goldenhart was a wealthy man living in a small village.
+Isaac was a wealthy man living in a small village.
 His fortune wasn't just in gold but in priceless family heirlooms and fine jewelry—too valuable, he thought, to keep at home.
 So, he entrusted these treasures to a reliable friend in a nearby town, who rented a safe deposit box at the local bank.
 Foolproof, they both agreed.
 What could possibly go wrong?

 But, as sometimes happens, even the best-laid plans can go awry.
 Masked bandits broke into the bank, taking everything they could—Isaac’s valuables included.